 From a temple with carved jade Buddhas to a converted powerhouse art gallery, Shanghai is bursting with creativity!
 Up-and-coming local artists mingle with long-gone Chinese masters, not just in galleries, but in the renovated stone houses of Old City.
 Whether it’s noodles and dumplings or using the river to get around, some things don’t change and that’s only enhanced the beauty of contemporary city!

 A trip to Shanghai is an eye-opening, mind-boggling, and spine-tingling experience that is offset by tranquil oases of art and nature in the city center.
 Find the perfect balance between now and then, as well as the ideal combination of the man-made and the natural!
-Pick your favorite hostel or hotel to book and start packing for Shanghai!
+Pick your favorite hostel or hotel to book and start packing for China!